Donald Trump selects RFK Jr. to lead top US health agency – DW – 11/14/2024

 The scion of a famous Democratic dynasty, Kennedy made a name for himself as an environmental lawyer, successfully taking on big corporations like DuPont and Monsanto.

 Kennedy insists he is not anti-vaccine and claims he has never told the public to avoid vaccinations.
-But he has repeatedly made his opposition to vaccines clear.
+But he has repeatedly made his opposition to vaccines clear and has said, "There's no vaccine that is safe and effective" and has urged people to resist federal guidelines on when kids should get vaccinated.

+The World Health Organization says vaccines prevent as many as 5 million deaths each year.

+Kennedy said he would call on water agencies to stop adding fluoride to drinking water.
+Fluoride strengthens teeth and is viewed as a major health success.

 Bizarre stories also surrounded his personal life.
 These include his statement that a worm once entered his "brain and ate a portion of it and then died."